Illini Poised for Breakout Spring Season

 In only her third season with Notre Dame, Dasso made a name for herself as a recruiter.
 She helped recruit the 2006-07's Irish signing class that ranked No. 1 in the country by tennisrecruiting.net, while previously being involved in recruiting two All-Americans.
 In addition, the women's tennis team was annually in contention for the highest team GPA honors among all Notre Dame athletic teams.

 As a player, Dasso is the most decorated women's tennis player in Notre Dame history.
 She grabbed the ITA's National Senior Player of the Year accolade in 2001, and is the program's first four-time All-American.
-She still tops the Irish record books in nearly every statistical category, including career singles victories (140), most wins at No. 1 singles (67), season singles victories (40) and combined season victories (74).
+She still tops the Irish record books in several statistical categories, including career singles victories (140), most career wins at No. 1 singles (67), season singles victories (40) and combined season victories (74).

 In 2001, she received the Francis Patrick O'Conner Award, presented annually by the University to one male and one female student-athlete who best displayed the total embodiment of the true spirit of Notre Dame.